rodrigozan/sms-mobizen/README.md

 ## Usage

-To use the SMS service, import and instantiate the `SmsService` class, passing the necessary configurations:

-Certainly!
-Here's how you can configure environment variables or configuration constants in your project for SMS Mobizen:
+Before using the service, make sure to properly configure environment variables or configuration constants in your project as needed.

 ### Configuration using Environment Variables

 1. **Environment Variables in the Terminal**:

    You can set environment variables directly in the terminal before starting your application.
 For example, on Linux/MacOS:

    ```bash